There are many different types of drinks, some of which we consume daily and others with less regularity.

 12) Soups and Broths

-While perhaps not traditionally recognized as a drink, soups and broths have risen in popularity over recent years.
+While perhaps not traditionally recognized as a drink, soups and broths have become popular over recent years.

 To illustrate this point, ‘bone broth cafes’ and ‘bone broth bars’ have been opening up around the world.

-The supposed benefits are also often over-hyped: yes, they contain a few nutrients – but they are not “superfoods.”
+The supposed benefits are also often over-hyped: they contain a few nutrients but are not “superfoods.”

 Tea is one of the most popular drinks globally, and it is produced from the dried leaves of the Camellia sinensis plant.

 How we drink tea differs around the world:

 - Green tea tends to be the preferred choice in East Asia

 - India (and much of the world) prefer different varieties of black tea